(a) The turn and patient pick-up process shall be as follows for the rescue, mass rescue and teams rescue events:

 (i) Crews must not steer a wide course or delay a turn that impedes the progress of another crew or forces them from their true course.

-(ii) All buoys shall be turned anti clockwise and be maintained on the port (left hand) side of the IRB throughout turns.
-The buoy must not be forced under the pontoon during any part of a turn or patient pickup.
+(ii) All buoys shall be turned anti-clockwise and the turn is to be initiated on the port (left hand) side of the IRB.

-(iii) The IRB shall fully turn the allocated turning buoy and proceed to the allocated patient pick-up buoy aligning the patient to the port side.
+(iii) The IRB shall turn the allocated turning buoy and proceed to the allocated patient pick up buoy aligning the patient to the port side.

 (iv) With the exception of the Rescue Tube Race (where the patient pick up procedure is described in the event rules), the patient will face towards the IRB in preparation for the patient pick-up.
 The patient’s hands must be clasped together or one hand held to the opposite wrist during the pick-up.